nicoqueijo/Android-Currency-Converter-legacy/README.md

 <img src="graphics/flowcharts/app_launch_flowchart.png">

 ## Built with
+* <a href="https://developer.android.com/topic/libraries/architecture/room" target="_blank">Room</a> - Provides an abstraction layer over SQLite to allow fluent database access while harnessing the full power of SQLite.
+* <a href="https://developers.google.com/admob/android/quick-start" target="_blank">Google AdMob</a> - A mobile advertising platform that you can use to generate revenue from your app.
 * <a href="https://github.com/google/volley" target="_blank">Volley</a> - An HTTP library that makes networking for Android apps easier and, most importantly, faster.
 * <a href="https://github.com/google/gson" target="_blank">Gson</a> - A Java serialization/deserialization library to convert Java Objects into JSON and back.
 * <a href="https://github.com/bosphere/Android-FadingEdgeLayout" target="_blank">FadingEdgeLayout</a> - A versatile layout that fades its edges regardless of child view type.